-TECHNICAL: Expert coder in both Javasript and Actionscript.
+TECHNICAL: Expert coder in both Javasript and Python.
 Expert analyst/programmer of AJAX communications, XML, SVG graphics, interactive video, distribution of content through complex networks and sets of servers.

 UX/UI: More than ten years experience planning, building, and improving complex graphics-oriented interfaces based on data feedback from user interactions, working in concert with colleagues at Microsoft, Razorfish, TheStreet.com, other digital organizations.
 Multiple national awards relating to user experience.

-October, 2014 to present: UX lead and partner at Message & Code, a company that produces web-driven interactive data for communications clients.
+2014 to 2019: UX lead and partner at Message & Code, a company that produced web-driven interactive data for communications clients.

 February, 2012 to present: UX lead and partner at Kinnective, a web startup that offers an updated approach to bookmarks management, emphasizing easy access on mobile devices and direct collaboration with others in the mapping of valuable web resources.
 Wrote most of a complex, ajax-driven interface in JQuery Mobile.